jamesjrg/JimAndCats/README.md

 The services here are currently a broken mish-mash of the above ideas as I have experimented with the pros and cons of each.

-3. I have spent some time reading about and toying with different approaches to managing centralized authorization for a set of microservices, again currently still a work in progress as I try out various options.
+3. I have spent some time reading about and toying with different approaches to managing centralized authorization for a set of web services, again currently still a work in progress as I try out various options.

 4. I have been trying out EventStore.
 My current workplace uses EventStore, but at the time I started this project it was basically just used as a service bus/persistent messaging mechanism, and no use was made of projections.